 - We are offering a Message Board as an optional resource that seeks to facilitate partnerships among the parties that need to come together to apply for an award – e.g., researcher, social service agency, and data agency, as described in the RFP.

-- We will host an optional webinar for prospective applicants in January, providing an overview of the competition process, an opportunity for Q&A, and practical advice on developing a low-cost RCT from an awardee in last year’s competition.
-A key goal of the webinar is to attract a diverse group of applicants to the competition, including researchers of color.
+- We hosted an optional webinar for prospective applicants on January 21st, providing an overview of the competition process, an opportunity for Q&A, and practical advice on developing a low-cost RCT from an awardee in last year’s competition.
+A key goal of the webinar is to attract a diverse group of qualified applicants to the competition, including researchers of color.
 If you missed the live webinar but would like to view it, we invite you to do so here: View the Webinar.